stolostron/rhacm-docs/about/quick_start.md

 You are ready to create and import clusters.
 From your hub cluster, you can create clusters to manage and view cluster information.

 1. See [Creating a cluster](managed_cluster/create.md) to learn about the types of managed clusters you can create.
-When you create a managed cluster, the new managed cluster will import automatically.
+When you create a managed cluster, the new managed cluster imports automatically.

 2. If you have a cluster that you want to import manually, you can view [Importing a cluster](managed_cluster/import.md) to learn how to import a managed cluster.